Matafou/LibHyps/README.md

 tactics either on all hypothesis of a goal or on "new' hypothesis after a tactic.
 It also provide syntax for a few predefined such iterators.

-## QUICK REF: especialize (BROKEN IN COQ-8.18)
+## QUICK REF: especialize

-This tactic is currently broken in coq v8.18.
-I am working on it.
-This may need some work on coq side.
+This tactic was broken in coq v8.18.
+It is now fixed with some
+modification: see the remark about evars below

-+ `especialize H at n [as h].` Creates a subgoal to prove the nth dependent premise of `H`, creating necessary evars for non unifiable variables.
++ `especialize H at 3 [as h].` Creates a subgoal to prove the nth (here the 3rd) dependent premise of `H`, creating necessary evars for non unifiable variables (see below for how to declare this variables).
 Once proved the subgoal is used to remove the nth premise of `H` (or of a new created hypothesis if the `as` option is given).
+Se at the bottom of this page for a discussion about the logical completeness of this tactic.

 + `especialize H at * [as h].` Creates one subgoal for each dependent premise of `H`, creating necessary evars for non unifiable variables.
-Once proved the subgoal is used to remove the premises of `H` (or of a new createdd hypothesis if the `as` option is given).
+Once proved the subgoal is used to remove the premises of `H` (or of a new created hypothesis if the `as` option is given).

 + `especialize H until n [as h].` Creates one subgoal for each n first